1. Methodology background

 However, availability of data for the non-metallic minerals has been complicated in recent years, since the stopping of the Annual Minerals Raised Inquiry (AMRI), last run in 2014.
 Useful data are now collected by the UK Manufacturers’ Sales by Product (ProdCom) survey, which collects information on the amount of product sold.
 Further work needs to be done on how to convert this into what was originally extracted to produce that.

 In the interim, British Geological Survey (BGS) estimates have been used.
 BGS, as subject experts, have taken the AMRI estimates and carried out informed forecasting where possible.

 The Annex includes detail on the sources for data for the domestic extraction series.
 If necessary, further processing may then be carried out.
-In some cases, for example, for some of the non-metallic minerals, data are published at a different level of aggregation to that required for reporting to Eurostat, so adjustments are needed to regroup the data.
+In some cases, for example, for some of the non-metallic minerals, data are published at a different level of aggregation to that required to keep the data comparable with other international organisations such as Eurostat or OECD so adjustments are needed to regroup the data.
 In others, for example, for crop residues, Eurostat provide a method for compiling the series.Back to table of contents

 More information on material flows and other topics related to UK Environmental Accounts is available:

 - UN System of Environmental and Economic Accounting (SEEA)